 The LGA in collaboration with NHS Digital is grant funding digital innovation in social care, with projects ranging from new assistive technology to data analytics to predict demand.
-Apply now for the third wave of the programme – deadline to apply is 7 March 2019.
+Twelve councils have now be selected for third wave of funding.
+Find out more about the 43 projects funded across the three years.

 Over the last two years NHS Digital has funded 31 councils to provide digital solutions to social care challenges.
 In 2017-18 we saw Amazon Alexa introduced in Hampshire to reduce isolation and enhance independence; Luton and Central Bedfordshire improved the digital maturity of care homes and Norfolk increased referrals from customer services to appropriate voluntary sector support.
 In 2018-19 Nottingham is exploring an outcomes portal, Isle of Wight is testing exoskeletal devices for informal carers and Wirral is investing in biometric wearables to better understand support for people with autism.

-In 2019-21 councils will use the principles of service design to develop genuinely new ideas to improve social care.
-If you are interested in applying, please review these pages to see what has already been approached in the council led projects and the lessons learned from these projects.
-The Social Care Digital Innovation Programme 2019-21 is again seeking innovative uses of digital technology in service design to improve the service user’s experience and/or enable better service planning and commissioning.
+In 2019-21 12 more councils will use the principles of service design to develop genuinely new ideas to improve social care, seeking innovative uses of digital technology in service design to improve the service user’s experience and/or enable better service planning and commissioning.

 The 2019-21 programme aims to: